A programme for photographers aged 15-23

 Related Public Talks

-Please stay tuned for more details on the public talks by guest speakers Dennese Victoria (The Philippines) and Kamiliah Bahdar (Singapore).
+Please click here to sign up for the public talks by guest speakers Dennese Victoria (The Philippines) and Kamiliah Bahdar (Singapore).